-Getting a bachelor’s degree in forensic psychology is the first step in a rewarding, important career.
+This is a list of Forensic Psychology Bachelor’s Programs for those of you interested in furthering your career in the field.
 Forensic psychology includes evaluating criminals and helping to strengthen the criminal justice system, which requires a higher level of expertise than a bachelor’s.
-Therefore, it’s important to think about the bachelor’s as a preparation for graduate school, and to seek out programs that will give you the best chance of getting accepted to a master’s program.
+Therefore, it’s important to think about the bachelor’s as a preparation for graduate school and to seek out programs that will give you the best chance of getting accepted to a master’s program.

 If you want a bachelor’s in forensic psychology, it’s primarily important to find a school that offers the program in your area or online.
 A person wants to compare the schools based on their affordability and reputation.
 To help a person understand what is the best school for forensic psychology.
 Often, a person can earn a higher forensic psychology salary by going to an accredited school.
 Therefore, a person should make sure that at least the school has accreditation through an association like the Council for Higher Education Accreditation (CHEA).

 How We Ranked the Best Degree in Forensic Psychology Online

 Criminal Justice Degree Hub editors sought out programs that are available entirely or primarily online, from reputable, accredited universities and colleges with a known reputation for quality.
 From there, we ranked programs according to three factors: Cost, Salary Potential, and Student Satisfaction.
 We used data from Niche, IPEDS, and College Scorecard to rank programs based on their ability to deliver for graduates.

 1. Purdue University Global